Quantitative Reasoning Courses

 • More than 70% of course exercises, such as problem sets, should be designed to develop and strengthen quantitative reasoning skills through regular practice.
 Examinations or assigned projects should similarly be primarily quantitative in nature and should require students to demonstrate their quantitative reasoning skills.

-A course proposal for a potential QR course should be accompanied by a description of the course requirements—the number of exams, number of problems sets, etc.—as well as examples of exercises to be included in the problem sets and exams.
+A course proposal for a potential QR course should be accompanied by a complete or almost complete syllabus that includes all the assignments and their breakdown for grading as well as course materials/reading assignments.
 For courses with assigned projects, a description of expectations as to the QR component of the project should be included.